 We have developed a photo archive of the historical landscapes, people and their livelihoods, and buildings of Cantley.
-With the generous support of the Municipality, some of the finest of the old photos are now on permanent display in the lower lobby of Cantley's Townhall (8 ch River) to share with our fellow Cantley-ans as a reminder of our past.
-The official "unveiling" took place at the Vernissage on Feb.
-23, 2012 at Cantley's Townhall.
+With the generous support of the Municipality, some of the finest of the old photos are on permanent display in Cantley's Townhall (8 ch River) whenever there are no temporary historical exhibits showing.

 We are building an oral history of Cantley, through the voices of our most venerable citizens who actually remember Cantley's earliest days, or the way it was told to them by the original settlers.
 Some of our members are visiting, interviewing and are recording the voices of our oldest citizens and their stories for history.

 We were invited by the Municipality of Cantley to propose historical names for new parks in Cantley.
 President Margaret Phillips recently made a moving presentation to Council, thanking the Municipality for seeking our assistance and offering our continuing support in choosing names that remember our past.
 We hope also to encourage the erecting of Plaques in Cantley's historically significant places.

 We are continually researching all aspects of Cantley's history and are working to catalogue this with the archives of the Gatineau Valley Historical Society.